Concordium/concordium-node/docs/contracts.md

 ## Logging

 Contracts can output a small amount of data during execution.
 This data is available in a transaction status and can be queried.
+Concretely contracts can output up to 64 items, each of at most 512 bytes (this is controlled by constants `MAX_LOG_SIZE` and `MAX_NUM_LOGS` in the `constants.rs` module in the `wasm-chain-integration` package)

 ```rust
 /// Add a log item.
 Return values are